USS America (LHA 6) and 31st Marine Expeditionary Unit Group Photo

 |0

-This work, USS America (LHA 6) and 31st Marine Expeditionary Unit Group Photo [Image 3 of 3], by PO2 Sade Wallace, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) and 31st Marine Expeditionary Unit Group Photo [Image 3 of 3], by SN Kenneth Melseth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.